DanielLucier/CYBER8420-SemesterProject/README.md

 <br />Team: Glenn Anderson - Chet Cyr - Kero Lotfy - Dan Lucier

-We, Cyber Wardens, analyzed Keycloak v3.3.0 for secure software design design practices.
+We, Cyber Wardens, analyzed Keycloak v3.3.0 for secure software design practices.

 Refer to the <strong><a href="https://github.com/DanielLucier/CYBER8420-SemesterProject/projects/1">Project Kanban Board</a></strong> for an overview of tasks.